Dean Shiels

-Dean Andrew Shiels (born 1 February 1985) is a Northern Irish former footballer, who is the current manager of Dungannon Swifts.
+Dean Andrew Shiels (born 1 February 1985) is a Northern Irish former footballer and current manager, who last managed Coleraine.

 He played for Hibernian, Doncaster Rovers, Kilmarnock, Rangers, Dundalk, FC Edmonton and Dunfermline Athletic, and made 14 full international appearances for Northern Ireland.
 His father is Kenny Shiels, who was his manager at Kilmarnock.

 Club career

 Hibernian

 Shiels started his professional career at Arsenal, but made no first team appearances for the club before signing for Hibernian in 2004.
 In early 2006, Shiels had an operation to remove his right eye, which had been blind since a domestic accident when he was eight years old.
 The damaged eye was causing headaches and it was agreed that surgery was the best solution.
 In November 2008, St Mirren apologised to Shiels after one of their supporters verbally abused him regarding his disability during a match at Love Street.
 Hearts also criticised their supporters after they taunted Shiels about his disability during an Edinburgh derby match.

 Shiels returned to action after his eye operation later in 2006.
 He re-established himself in Hibs' first team squad in the 2006–07 season, scoring in the team's first two league matches.
 However he missed their victory in the 2007 Scottish League Cup Final due to injury.
 He scored his first hat-trick for Hibs on 12 January 2008 in a 3–0 win over Inverness Caledonian Thistle in the Scottish Cup, but struggled to establish himself as a Hibs first-team regular throughout his time at Easter Road.